-- Students will finish their extended courses within the allotted course extension timeframe and will not enroll in any new courses except SOSC 100 during the Timeout.
-During a Timeout, students may also prepare for clinical experience, and/or work in a clinical placement, and/or engage in substantive school-related activities. - The exception to finishing extended courses is MDWF 5086 and MDWF 5060.
-These courses will be put on an Incomplete status until the student returns from Timeout.
-No work may be completed in these classes during the timeout. - Students in Phase 2 who wish to continue clinical work while on a Timeout must have completed or be concurrently enrolled in CLNC 2010.
+- Students will finish their extended courses within the allotted course extension timeframe and will not enroll in any new courses except SOSC 100 during the timeout.
+During a timeout, students may also prepare for clinical experience, and/or work in a clinical placement, and/or engage in substantive school-related activities. - The exception to finishing extended courses is MDWF 5086 and MDWF 5060.
+These courses will be put on an Incomplete status until the student returns from the timeout.
+No work may be completed in these classes during the timeout. - Students in Phase 2 who wish to continue clinical work while on a timeout must have completed or be concurrently enrolled in CLNC 2010.
 Students in Phase 3 who wish to continue clinical work must have completed or be concurrently enrolled in CLNC 3010.
-All students continuing clinical work during a Timeout should select the "Continuing Clinical Placement" module in SOSC 100. - Students are required to show substantive engagement during a Timeout and will be enrolled in and must successfully complete within the trimester SOSC 100 Midwifery Student Success (.5 credit).
+All students continuing clinical work during a timeout should select the "Continuing Clinical Placement" module in SOSC 100.

+- Students are required to show substantive engagement during a timeout and will be enrolled in and must complete within the trimester SOSC 100 Midwifery Student Success (.5 credit).
 No extensions will be allowed for this course. - SOSC 100 is a pass/fail course.
-The student must earn a pass to be given another Timeout opportunity during their tenure at MCU. - Please note that this course will count towards elective credits.
-If you have already fulfilled the required elective credits, this course will exceed the number of credits required towards graduation.
+The student must earn a pass to be given another timeout opportunity during their tenure at MCU. - Please note that this course will count towards elective credits.
+If you have already completed the required elective credits, this course will exceed the required credits for graduation.
 Financial Aid recipients, please note that this course will count towards your next disbursement.
-Financial Aid funds will not cover more than 121.5 credits per the BSM program and 32 credits per the MSM program - Timeouts can be requested at the beginning of business week eight (8) of the preceding term and no later than

-- the end of the add/drop period of the term in which the student plans to take the timeout. - The student will be exempt from the Cost of Program for the trimester they are taking the Timeout.
-Any Annual Student fee, previous Cost of Program, and or any unpaid balance is due in full according to the student's Payment Plan Agreement before the Timeout will be approved. - Financial Aid recipients please note that SAP will be evaluated during the Timeout. - VA students please contact MCU's VA/Private Loans office once your Timeout has been requested.
-If a Timeout is approved funds will not be requested for the trimester.
+Financial Aid funds will not cover more than 121.5 credits per the BSM program and 32 credits per the MSM program. - Timeouts can be requested at the beginning of business week eight (8) of the preceding term and no later than the end of the add/drop period in which the student plans to take the timeout. - The student will be exempt from the Cost of Program for the trimester they are taking the timeout.
+Any Annual Student fee, previous Cost of Program, and/or any unpaid balance is due in full according to the student's Payment Plan Agreement before the timeout is approved. - A timeout is not an option for a student who has no courses left to complete in the program but is completing clinical experiences and/or NARM verification.
+Contact Student Finances for an exemption to COP. - Financial Aid recipients, please note that SAP will be evaluated during the Timeout. - VA students, please contact MCU's VA/Private Loans office once your timeout has been requested.
+Funds will not be requested for the trimester if a timeout is approved.